gauntface/web-push-book/src/_content/chapter-04/02-web-push-protocol.md

 The public and private keys should be generated using a P-256 elliptic curve, which we'd do in Node like so:

-    const keyCurve = crypto.createECDH('prime256v1');
+    const localKeysCurve = crypto.createECDH('prime256v1');
-    keyCurve.generateKeys();
+    localKeysCurve.generateKeys();

-    const localPublicKey = keyCurve.getPublicKey();
+    const localPublicKey = localKeysCurve.getPublicKey();
-    const localPrivateKey = keyCurve.getPrivateKey();
+    const localPrivateKey = localKeysCurve.getPrivateKey();

-We'll refer this keys used for encryption as "local keys".
+We'll refer these keys as "local keys".
+They are used *just* for encryption and have **nothing** to do with application server keys.

-With the payload, auth secret, subscription public key, a salt and set of local keys, we are ready to actually do some encryption.
+With the payload, auth secret and subscription public key as inputs and with a newly generated salt and set of local keys, we are ready to actually do some encryption.

 ### Shared Secret

-The first step is to create our shared secret.
-This will use our new private key and the push subscriptions public key to generate a shared secret using ECDH.
+The first step is to create a shared secret using the subscription public key and our new private key (remember the ECDH explanation with Alice and Bob?
+Just like that).

-    const sharedSecret = keyCurve.computeSecret(
+    const sharedSecret = localKeysCurve.computeSecret(
       subscription.keys.p256dh, 'base64');

 This is used in the next step to calculate the Pseudo Random Key (PRK).

 ### Pseudo Random Key

 The Pseudo Random Key (PRK) is the combination of the push subscription's auth secret, the shared secret we just created.

     const authEncBuff = new Buffer('Content-Encoding: auth\0', 'utf8');
     const prk = hkdf(subscription.keys.auth, sharedSecret, authEncBuff, 32);

-We also create this 'Content-Encoding: auth' string.
-This piece of information is included in the final output of the HKDF and I imagine is largely there to help browsers identify that the decryption was successful / what the decrypted information is for. *Note* the '\0' is just to add a byte with value of 0 to end of the Buffer.
+What is up with the create this 'Content-Encoding: auth' buffer?

+This piece of information is included in the final output of the HKDF and I imagine is largely there to help browsers identify that the decryption was successful / what the decrypted information is. *Note* the '\0' is just to add a byte with value of 0 to end of the Buffer.

+So our Pseudo Random Key is simply running the auth, shared secret and a piece of encoding info through HKDF (i.e. making it cryptographically stronger).

 ### Context

-The "context" is a set of bytes that is used to calculate two values, it's essentially an array of bytes representing the public keys from the push subscription and the local keys.
+The "context" is a set of bytes that is used to calculate two values later on in the encryption browser.
+It's essentially an array of bytes containing the subscription public key and the local public key.

     const keyLabel = new Buffer('P-256\0', 'utf8');

-    const subscriptionPubKey = new Buffer(subscription.keys.p256dh, 'base64');
+    // Convert subscription public key into a buffer. const subscriptionPubKey = new Buffer(subscription.keys.p256dh, 'base64');

     const subscriptionPubKeyLength = new Uint8Array(2);